xenondevs/Docs/docs/nova/addon/configs.md

 ## Configuration Library
-Nova uses [SpongePowered/Configurate](https://github.com/SpongePowered/Configurate), but most of the time you'll be dealing with Nova's `ConfigProvider`, which helps you with config reloading.
+Nova uses [SpongePowered/Configurate](https://github.com/SpongePowered/Configurate), but most of the time you'll be dealing with Nova's `Provider<ConfigurationNode>`, which helps you with config reloading.

 ## Provider